don41382/esp12-wifi-mqtt-led-siren/README.md

 So I decided to build one by myself.

-## Installation
+## Build & Setup
-The Siren connects to your local WIFI and controlled via MQTT.
+The build section explains how to make your own Alarm and the setup shows the necessary steps to be able send your first commands to the Alarm.

 ### How to build the Alarm
-These are the steps to build
+The alarm model was designed in Fusion360 and it's build on the ESP8266 (ESP12) which controls the LED's based on the received commands.

 #### Alarm Model
 The alarm was designed in two parts.
 The glass top and the base.
 Both can be find as a Fusion360 version.
 Feel free to modify it.
 I used transparent filament for the top and a plain black PLA for the bottom.